- Scabies is a mite (tiny insect) that burrows into the skin.

 How can I prevent spreading scabies?

 If you have scabies, avoid close body contact with others.
 You should get treatment right away to prevent spreading them to others.
-To kill the mites and eggs, wash your clothes and bed linens in hot water, or dry-clean or press them with a very hot iron.
-You can also put items in a bag for 72 hours so that the mites die.
+To kill the mites and eggs, wash your clothes and bed linens in hot water and dry on hot cycle, or dry-clean or put items in a bag for at least 72 hours (3 days).
+The scabies mites cannot survive more than 2-3 days away from human skin.
 This will kill the insects and eggs.
 If you find out you have scabies, you need to tell your sex partner(s) or anyone you have had close contact with or has shared your bed linens, clothes, or towels.
-These people should be treated even if they don’t have an itch or a rash.
+These people should be treated at the same time you are even if they don’t have an itch or a rash.
+Usually you can return to school and/or work the days after treatment.
+The exception is if you have “crusted scabies” and have think crusts of skin infested with mites.
+Compared to a usual infection of scabies with 10-15 mites, “crusted scabies” may have up to 2 million mites and is highly contagious.
+Talk to your HCP about what is best for your treatment plan.

 How can I avoid getting scabies?

 You have a much lower chance of getting scabies if you have only one sex partner (who doesn’t have scabies).
 Condoms do not prevent scabies.
-Try not to use other people’s clothing or bedding.
+Try to avoid using other people’s clothing or bedding unless washed and dried for you.
 As soon as you think you have scabies, talk to your health care provider and get treated right away.